Fluid-Dynamics-Group/distribute/paper/paper.md

 standard workstations.
 Furthermore, these workload managers assume that nodes are solely dedicated to computing, which may not always be the case.

-Our tool, distribute, eliminates the need for specialized hardware such as memory fabric or shared filesystems, making almost no assumptions about the architecture of the computers.
+Our tool, *distribute*, eliminates the need for specialized hardware such as memory fabric or shared filesystems, making almost no assumptions about the architecture of the computers.
-It schedules multiple jobs concurrently across several computers, as shown in Figure
+It schedules multiple jobs concurrently across several computers, as shown in
 \autoref{fig:computing-layout}, avoiding the simultaneous execution of a single job across multiple computers.
-While using distribute, normal workstation usage may slow down during simulations, but we offer a way to temporarily pause background jobs to allow for normal work to continue.
+While using *distribute*, normal workstation usage may slow down during simulations, but we offer a way to temporarily pause background jobs to allow for normal work to continue.

 Running a multidimensional parameter space sweep may result in hundreds of jobs, and our tool provides a Python package to programmatically generate the configuration file.
-Furthermore, distribute can transpile its job execution configuration to the SLURM format, making it easy to run a batch of jobs previously executed on a distribute cluster of in-house machines on a larger cluster with hundreds of cores.
+Furthermore, *distribute* can transpile its job execution configuration to the SLURM format, making it easy to run a batch of jobs previously executed on a *distribute* cluster of in-house machines on a larger cluster with hundreds of cores.

 ![
-Proposed framework
+Left: traditional horizontally scaling compute framework.
+Right: proposed compute framework.
 \label{fig:computing-layout}
 ](./node_layout.png)